-Ed checked out the video and said the leak matched the one on my newly rebuilt engine.
-But, he added, he and Charlie could fix it.
-They determined it was caused by a defective rear crankshaft seal.
-To replace the seal, the transmission had to be dropped.
-With the car back on the lift, Ed found two other things that needed fix-ing.
-One, the rear U-joint was worn out and had to be replaced.
-The other, the insulation on the speedo-meter cable is worn through at one place, causing a slight leak of transmission fluid.
+With the car back on the lift, Olsen found two other problems.
+One, the rear U-joint was worn out and had to be replaced; and, two, the insulation on the speedometer cable is worn through at one place, causing a slight leak of transmission fluid.
 See picture at left margin below.
-I found a NOS Mopar cable, part number 3593590 for sale on ebay.
+I found a NOS Mopar cable, part number 3593590, for sale on ebay.
 As of January 2018, it hasn't been put in.
 Olsen's shop assistant, John Botkus, wrapped the length of the worn cable with electrical tape.
 It's doing fine to date (1/24/2018).

-More to come . . . to write about Ed's changes: 1) replacing the NOS Mopar distributor and Standard Blue Streak cap with my original Mopar distributor and a new brown Mopar cap; 2) work on the transmission mount, including modifying the mount by combining elements from my old mount and a new one, with pictures.
+In a second phase of adjustments, Ed replaced the NOS Mopar distributor and Standard Blue Streak cap and rotor with my original Mopar distributor, and a new brown Mopar cap and rotor.
+He initiated work on the transmission mount, including modification of a new mount using part of the old mount.
 Will describe my second test drive and my impressions.
-As of my third and fourth trips behind the wheel, the ride seems somewhat steadier, but there is still vibration, not as bad.
-It's especially felt in the steering wheel.
-Acceleration form a standing start is still slow and there's still the whirring noise.
+As of my third and fourth trips behind the wheel, the ride seems steadier, but there is still vibration, not as bad.
+It's felt in the steering wheel.
+Acceleration from a standing start is still slow and there's still the whirring noise.
 To correct the vibration and the noise, Ed recommended softer subframe isolators and a fan clutch.
 But the car didn't have a vibration problem before the rebuild, and there was never anything like the noise.
 Andy Wittenborn recommended keeping the hard isolators.
 Before the carb rebuild, hesitation and stalling was common.
-That is no longer happening but the car is still unusually slow to move from a standing start, and at noticeably higher rpm than I remember.
+That is no longer happening but the car was still kind of slow to move from a standing start, and at noticeably higher rpm than I remember from before the rebuild.

 Transmission mount parts, counterweight bracket and counterweight.
 Click on picture to open window ac-cessing set of pictures showing the car's crossmember and trans mount components, stepping through Ed Olsen's modification of the mount.